janekfleper/typst-fancy-units/src/number.typ

 //
 // - uncertainty (dictionary)
 // - tree (dictionary): The content tree
-// - config (dictionary): Formatting configuration
+// - decimal-separator (str, symbol or content): The decimal separator to use
 // -> (content)
 //
 // If the `uncertainty` is absolute, it will be preceded by sym.plus.minus.
 // If the `uncertainty` is not absolute, it will be wrapped in parentheses ().
-#let format-symmetric-uncertainty(uncertainty, tree, config) = {
+#let format-symmetric-uncertainty(uncertainty, tree, decimal-separator) = {
-  let u = wrap-component(uncertainty, tree, config.decimal-separator)
+  let u = wrap-component(uncertainty, tree, decimal-separator)
   if uncertainty.absolute { [#sym.plus.minus] + u } else { math.lr[(#u)] }
 }